Keywords: newborn care specialist, baby nurse, night nurse, day nurse, NYC, newborn

 All parents feel overwhelmed at times.
 It’s completely natural to want help raising a child and finding those precious moments for sleep.
 Our placement team at Kids and Kaboodles Nanny Agency of NYC provides direct access to quality newborn care specialists with the backgrounds, education, experience, and passion for helping you and your baby get the care you need, especially during postpartum periods.
 We have daily, weekly and monthly placement to satisfy meet your household needs and request.

-If you would like to learn more about how an NCS can help build the physical and emotional support you need during the early stages of parenthood, reach out to our team and schedule a consult for a NCS placement.
-We guarantee placement and support with an NCS.
-If a candidate falls through due to an unforeseen situation, we always have qualified candidates to fill in the spot.
 We want each of you to know that we work hard to remove the stress of hiring an NCS for when the baby is on the way.
-We look forward to finding a solution for your newborn baby!
+We look forward to finding a solution for you and your newborn baby!
+Congratulations!